AninditaBasu/AninditaBasu/docs/wordListScanner.md

 # Word list scanner

-This is a script that scans all DITA files in a directory for occurrences of all words and phrases that you specify, at one go.
+Scan, at one go, all DITA files in a directory for all occurrences of all words and phrases that you specify.

-Markup tags (without the angle brackets) are also reckoned as words.
+Markup tags (without the angle brackets) are also reckoned as words, for example `shortdesc`.

 ## Use case